waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

   If you used the File System Structure above, then this will be "/var/lib/overpass/database"

- **Changed on 8/26/2023: the version number is automatically set by op_initial_db.sh script**
+ **Version number is automatically set by op_initial_db.sh script**

-  **version number from osmium output:**
+  Script "op_initial_db.sh" sets the version number using *osmium fileinfo -e* command.

-  The output from "osmium fileinfo" above includes 2 timestamp lines labeled (timestamp + Timestamps):
+  The output from "osmium fileinfo -e" above includes 2 timestamp lines labeled (timestamp + Timestamps):

   - The first is under the "Header" section, this is the file creation time.
 This is **not** what we want.